Fair Pay Denied

 1Borrowed + Used + Remainder Books = ~68% of Paper Books People Read

-No one has done a publicly available, rigorous study of where people get their books.
-These calculations are thus back of the envelope.
-If you know of more reliable figures, contact us.
+There is no rigorous public study of where people get the books they read.
+The calculations below are thus back of the envelope.
+If you know more accurate figures, contact us.

 According to a Pew Research study, ~38% of the books that people read are borrowed, 24% from friends plus 14% from libraries.

-So, of the paper books people read, ~62% are books that those readers bought.
+So, of the paper books people read, ~62% are bought.

 Used books are 15% to 18% of the market by revenue.